SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

       These fields are poorly documented, the general recommendation being "read the kernel code" which seems a bit terse.
 Use with caution.

+.. extractor:: ts-uuid
+   :result: string

+   The process level UUID for this instance of |TS|.